archaicvirus/Pic-2-Tic/README.md

 # Pic-2-Tic

 A web-app designed specifically to convert images for use with the TIC-80 fantasy console.
-The project is nearly complete albeit any bugs.

 ## To run the app
 - [Run the web app](https://archaicvirus.github.io/Pic-2-Tic/) - Hosted via github pages.
 - Or download the source and host the index.html file
 - Written in pure javascript, html, and css.
 - Utilizes [RgbQuant.js](https://github.com/leeoniya/RgbQuant.js) for dithering, palette application, and palette retrieval.
-- I only made this tool for a personal need I have developing [Craptorio](https://github.com/archaicvirus/Craptorio) a Factorio de-make for the TIC-80, however it occured to me that this could be useful to fellow TIC-80 developers/creators.
+- I made this tool while developing [Craptorio](https://github.com/archaicvirus/Craptorio) a wip Factorio de-make for the TIC-80, however it occured to me that this could be useful to fellow TIC-80 developers/creators.

 ![palette_demo2](https://github.com/archaicvirus/Pic-2-Tic/assets/25288625/7d45f458-2ca3-45cd-8b02-fa57edcf6af6)